VladRassokhin/winp/README.md

 The current version of WinP is known to work correctly on the following Windows versions:

-* Windows XP SP2 and above
+* Windows 10 and above
-* Windows Server 2003 and above
+* Windows Server 2019 and above

 Other Windows product lines are not being actively tested though WinP may work there.